GymAurCode/EYER-REMS-v1/server/FIX_LOGIN_ERRORS.md

 This script will:
 1. ✅ Add `tid` column to Property, Client, and Deal tables (if missing)
+2. ✅ Add `subsidiaryOptionId` column to Property table (if missing)
-2. ✅ Add `transactionType` and `purpose` columns to FinanceLedger (if missing)
+3. ✅ Add `transactionType` and `purpose` columns to FinanceLedger (if missing)
-3. ✅ Create necessary indexes
+4. ✅ Create necessary indexes and foreign key constraints
-4. ✅ Set default values for existing data
+5. ✅ Set default values for existing data

 ## After Running the Fix